dokester/BayesicFitting/docs/Dimensions.md

 |:-:|:-|-------------------------------------------------:|

 In 3 dimensions we have a ball.
 There is a circle present at every x value.
-The volumes is proportional to
+The volumes is proportional to a parabola.

 <!--latex
 \begin{displaymath}